rolling-scopes-school/tasks/tasks/angular-smart-home-ui/smart-home-part-3.md

 }
 ```

----

 ## Architecture Requirements

-- Use NgRx Store + Effects to manage the **currently selected dashboard**, i.e. the one loaded via `/dashboard/:dashboardId/:tabId`
+- Use NgRx Store + Effects to manage the **currently selected dashboard**, i.e., the one loaded via `/dashboard/:dashboardId/:tabId`.
-- All dashboard modifications should go through actions and update the store
+- All dashboard modifications should go through actions and update the store.
-- You are not required to store the dashboard list in NgRx.
-Focus on managing only the currently selected dashboard in the store
+- You are not required to store the dashboard list in NgRx - focus on managing only the selected dashboard.
-- Use Angular Signals for UI state like Edit Mode
+- Use Signals for UI state like Edit Mode.
-- All API interactions related to the selected dashboard should go through services and effects
+- All API interactions related to the selected dashboard should go through services and effects.
-- Device state changes should be handled via separate NgRx actions and effects, i.e. not bundled with dashboard updates
+- Device state changes should be handled via separate NgRx actions and effects (not bundled with dashboard updates).

----
+- The screenshots provided in the task are for your reference.
+You are encouraged to improve the UI or adjust elements as needed to enhance usability or match your design preferences.

 ## NgRx Actions (Recommended Structure)